-Om Ali or Umm Ali is a super delicious traditional Egyptian dessert made mainly with three essential ingredients; puff pastry, milk and nuts.
-This luxuriously creamy dessert is absolutely delightful, it’s basically the Egyptian version of bread pudding.
+Om Ali or Umm Ali is a delicious traditional Egyptian dessert made mainly with three ingredients; puff pastry, milk and nuts.

 Ingredients